Guide to Buying Pro Scooter Bars

 ---|---|---|

-How to Measure Scooter Bar Height
+Measuring Scooter Bar Height

-How to measure overall scooter height:
+Steps to measure the overall scooter height:

-Scooter Bar Diameter: Oversized vs Standard Scooter Bars
+Scooter Bar Diameter: Oversized vs Standard

 - Standard: 32 mm outer diameter / 28 mm inner diameter